MitchRM/MitchSr-6744-Swerve-Development/README.md

  ## Structure Branch:
  - Structure branch will add a framework for an explicit command based software structure.
 It create classes for all subsystems and commands.
+ - Added some structure for commands and added DriveDistance.java with modifications to make it compile.
+It's not compatible with the swerve DriveSubsystem.